bentomlinson/GettingCleaningDataProject/CodeBook.md

 This should be placed and unzipped in the working directory.
 The R Script will then read and import the relevant files. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A description of this data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A description of the original data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones